 The body is made up of many cells that have specific functions in the body.
 Cancer is a disease that is caused by an uncontrolled division of abnormal cells in any part of the body.
-These cancer cells divide and use up cell resources, this causes normal cells to starve and die.
+These cancer cells divide and use up cell resources, which causes normal cells to starve and die.
 When normal cells die, cell function is disrupted.
 Abnormal cell division can lead to the formation of a tumor, which is a collection of cells.
-A malignant tumor is a tumor that has the capacity to invade surrounding tissue and metastasize, or spread, throughout the body.
+A malignant tumor is a tumor that can invade surrounding tissue and metastasize, or spread, throughout the body.

 What is Stomach Cancer?